swt30/thesis/chapters/03-models/03-models.md

 It is also in addition to any uncertainty in the equation of state itself.
 Such changes in radii are significant considering that current observations can already measure super-Earth radii to precisions better than $0.1\,$R$_⊕$ (e.g. [@fig:isotherms-vs-adiabats]).

-The strength of the planet radius-temperature relation also depends on the surface pressure.
+The strength of the planet radius--temperature relation also depends on the surface pressure.
 This is a result of the decreasing thermal expansion of water with pressure: the coefficient of thermal expansion is much smaller in high-pressure ice than in the liquid, vapour, or supercritical fluid phases.
 At pressures of more than about $10^{10}\,$Pa ($100\,000\,$bar) any temperature change becomes irrelevant: the uncertainty in current planetary radius measurements is larger than any conceivable radial change owing to temperature effects, so more precise structural models may not be useful.
 However, there is still a significant radial dependence on temperature at lower surface pressures.